TrueSparrowSystems/brand-monitoring/README.md

 ### Initialization Params
 **1. `twitterApiConfig`** is an object which has following key(s).

-- **bearerToken**: It is used to have a more secure point of entry for using the Twitter APIs, and can be obtained from the developer portal inside the keys and tokens section of your App's settings.
+- **bearerToken**: It is used to have a more secure point of entry to use Twitter APIs, and can be obtained from the developer portal inside the keys and tokens section of your Twitter App's settings.

 **2. `awsComprehendConfig`** is an object which contains AWS Comprehend access credentials.
 It has following keys.